Immunity and Vaccination

 What vaccines do adults need?

-Adults need to keep their vaccinations up to date because immunity from childhood vaccines can wear off with time.
-They are also at risk for different diseases.
-Vaccination is one of the safest and most convenient preventive care measures available.
+Adults must keep up with their vaccinations because in due course of time, immunity from childhood vaccines may wear off.
+They are also at a higher risk for other diseases.
+Vaccination is among the safest and most convenient preventive measures.

 The vaccines you need as an adult are determined by factors, including your age, lifestyle, health condition, and which vaccines you have already received during your life.
 As an adult, vaccines are generally recommended for protection against: